-The registration of ownership and mortgage of vessels are available for public consultation.
+The registration of ownership and mortgage of a vessel are available for public perusal.
 The registration can be seen through the content of the certificates issued by the CREL and the Central Registration Office for Securities Guarantees, at the request of any interested party.